tuxflux/bspwm/README.md

 # bspwm

-A collection of my dotfiles for my bspwm setup.
+A collection of my dotfiles for my Nord based bspwm setup.
 Running on Arch.
+Folder structure assumes all folders in the .config folder in the Home directory.

 Apps used: